Belize and Tikal

 DAY 8: Enjoy one last tropical breakfast and then drive to Belize City for your flight home.
 Say good-bye to the wonderful country of Belize!

-TERRAIN/ROUTE: This trip is a hikers' dream.
-Enjoy exploring the jungles of Belize and the temples in Tikal.
+TERRAIN/ROUTE: Enjoy exploring the jungles of Belize and the temples in Tikal.
 We will hike a few miles of uneven trail with elevation change each day.
 While trails are accessible, it is important to bring sturdy hiking footwear.

 TYPE OF TRAVEL/DISTANCE: You will travel by foot as you explore the wonders of Belize and the Tikal culture.
 Transportation to and from accommodations will be provided by boat or van.